Updated February 2019

 Unless you never drive or take taxis, you’ll need a car seat for your baby.
 Some say it must be new because it’s the only way to ensure the seat hasn’t been in an accident.
 I mean, what kind of mean mother-effer would sell a wrecked car seat?
 Ha!
 JERKS.

-Not to be totally morbid, but motor vehicle crashes are the #1 cause of fatal injuries in children (AND adults) up to the age of 34.
-Eek.
-This is important stuff here, peeps, so pay attention…
+Not to be totally morbid, but motor vehicle crashes are STILL the #1 cause of fatal injuries in children (AND adults) up to the age of 34.
+People get their panties in a knot about kidnapping and such, but the truth is that in 2011, 9 kids were kidnapped and murdered by strangers, while 1,140 died in vehicles that same year.

-There are two options for transporting your new babe: an infant seat (a.k.a. “the bucket”) or a convertible seat, called so because it starts as a rear-facing seat and “converts” to a front-facing seat later on (around age 2+).
+For your baby… there are two options for transporting him/her: an infant seat (a.k.a. “the bucket”) or a convertible seat, so called because it starts as a rear-facing seat and “converts” to a front-facing seat later on (around age 2+).

 The majority of parents start with the infant seat (above, left) because of its portability.

 *If you choose to go straight to the convertible seat for your newborn, be sure to choose a seat with low bottom harness slots, as this can be a problem area for newborns, especially preemies.
 See my recommendations for convertible car seats for newborns.
 [See also: car seats for twins and preemies]

 You see, most moms end up using the infant car seat for more than just riding in the car.
 There is a good reason for this: say, your newborn baby falls asleep in the car on the way to the grocery store.
 The last thing you want to do is unearth your peacefully slumbering baby from the bucket.
 What’s that saying about letting sleeping dogs lie?
 Yeah, well, the same goes for babies.